CuiH/Resume/README.md

 ## Features

 - Light weight.
 A few Node.js dependecies are required.
+- Print supported.
+It is quite easy to convert into a PDF version.
 - Responsive design.
 Both PC side and mobile side are supported.
 - Clean grammar of YAML.
 No ugly tags and extra curly braces or quotes.
 - Easy to use.
 All you have to do are filling the `data.yml` and running the simple command.